jarle/remix-adonisjs-docs/docs/technical-details/accessing-services.md

-# Accessing services from Remix actions and loaders
+# Accessing services from React Router actions and loaders

 Say for example that we want to add a UserService to our application.